NafiGit/Ethereal-Machines/readme.md

    ```
    npm install
    ```
-3. Run the server in development mode with Nodemon:
+3. Run the application locally:
    ```
    npm run dev
    ```
-   This will start the server and automatically restart it when file changes are detected.
+   This will start the development server with Nodemon, which includes both the frontend and backend.

-   Alternatively, to run the server without Nodemon:
+4. Deploy the application to Vercel:
    ```
-   npm start
+   npm run deploy
    ```

 ## API Endpoints